Five reasons why Make It Happen Club is great for people with ADHD

 3. It helps you take control of your time

-And if things go a bit wonky, that’s ok!
-When you join Make It Happen Club, there are lots of opportunities to get back on track.
-You’ll get weekly reminders to check your action plan, and then every month you’ll come back to the treehouse, notice the lessons and create a new plan to keep you moving forward.
+And if things go wonky?
+There are lots of opportunities to get back on track.
+You’ll get weekly reminders to check your action plan, and then we reset again every month.

 4. It helps you stay motivated and overcome obstacles

-In Make It Happen Club, instead of running into a brick wall time and time again, you’ll set yourself up for success by finding a ladder, leaning it up against the wall, and allowing yourself time to climb it.
+Instead of running into the same brick wall over and over again, you set yourseful up for success by putting a ladder up against that wall and giving yourself time to climb.

 5. It helps you feel capable and empowered